mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 > Sheng said, “The teacher of fifteen hundred people and you don’t even know what to say!”

 [...]
 It is said that [Feng] had [...] many monks practicing under him, in those days.
 So, here it says, “That’s why you are a great teacher, because under you there are many students practicing together.”
 So, he said, “The teacher of fifteen hundred people, you are a great Zen teacher, but you don’t know what to say!”
 That is really, what would you say... kind of “mean.”
-Meanness.
+“Meanness.”

 But,